Event Information

 1. Drive

-There is good parking availability at the site with overflow parking if
+There is good parking availability at the site with overflow parking if necessary.
+(How to Get Here info from the Center) (Event site FAQ)

 2.Take Marin Paratransit